bitgrin/BitGrinPay/README.md

  ### payment_payload

-  - icon: A user friendly 128x128 icon representing the payer
+  - `icon`: string - A user friendly 128x128 icon URL representing the payer
-  - name: A user friendly name of the payer
+  - `name`: string - A user friendly name of the payer
-  - request_payout_url: An HTTPS endpoint the user can POST to, in order to begin orchestrating slate exchange
+  - `request_payout_url`: string - An HTTPS endpoint the user can POST to, in order to begin orchestrating slate exchange

  #### Example
  ```